Deputy director of data, research and evaluation

 “Ted is able to learn the ropes while still swinging from the trees!”

-“He is quickly driving high-quality work forward for the collaboration and learning team.”
+“He is quickly driving high-quality work forward.”

 Articles by Ted